Energy Savings Opportunities Scheme

 The Energy Saving Opportunities Scheme (ESOS) is a mandatory energy assessment scheme for organisations in the United Kingdom that are regarded as a ‘large undertaking’.

 The scheme was established to implement Article 8(4, 5 and 6) of the EU Energy Efficiency Directive (2012/27/EU).
-We are now in the second compliance phase of the Regulations and the rules for Phase II of ESOS will continue to apply regardless of the terms of exit from the EU via the Energy Savings Opportunity Scheme (Amendment) (EU Exit) Regulations 2018.
+We are now nearing the third compliance phase of the Regulations and the rules for Phase III of ESOS will continue to apply regardless of the terms of exit from the EU via the Energy Savings Opportunity Scheme (Amendment) (EU Exit) Regulations 2018.

 What’s involved in ESOS?